<?xml version="1.0" encoding="utf-8"?>

 <guid isPermaLink="false">http://petitsharicots.org.uk/weblog/?p=5733</guid>

 <description><![CDATA[My elder girl made jam today, with negligible help from me, just some health and safety supervision .
-We have one of those purple leaved wild cherryplums in the garden [and numerous little ones appear that we have to chase after, as wild and widespread as the elders] .
-They are nearly nearly ripe &#8211; [...]]]></description>
+We have one of those purple leaved wild cherryplums in the garden [and numerous little ones appear that we have to chase &#8230; <a href="http://petitsharicots.org.uk/weblog/2011/06/12/sb-makes-her-jam-competition-entry/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>

-<content:encoded><![CDATA[<p>My elder girl made jam today, with negligible help from me, just some health and safety supervision <img src='http://petitsharicots.org.uk/weblog/wp-includes/images/smilies/icon_smile.gif' alt=':)' class='wp-smiley' /> .
+<content:encoded><![CDATA[<p>My elder girl made jam today, with negligible help from me, just some health and safety supervision <img src="http://petitsharicots.org.uk/weblog/wp-includes/images/smilies/icon_smile.gif" alt=":)" class="wp-smiley" /> .
 We have one of those purple leaved <a href="http://en.wikipedia.org/wiki/Cherry_plum">wild cherryplums</a> in the garden [and numerous little ones appear that we have to chase after, as wild and widespread as the elders] .
 They are nearly nearly ripe &#8211; a bit sharpish.
 However, the village craft fair is soon, and she wanted to enter the jam section with the jam we made last year with these plums plus whatever [and it really was as laid back as that!] .</p>

 <p><a title=" " href="http://www.flickr.com/photos/scrumble/5824238269/"><img src="http://farm4.static.flickr.com/3150/5824238269_d2881e499f.jpg" alt=" by Scrumbledelicious" width="203" height="271" /></a></p>